Spike Milligan: Legacy

-In the feature film adaptation of his novel Adolf Hitler: My Part in His Downfall, Milligan was played by Jim Dale, while Milligan played his father.
+In the feature film adaptation of his memoir Adolf Hitler: My Part in His Downfall, Milligan was played by Jim Dale, while Milligan played his father.
 He was portrayed by Edward Tudor-Pole in The Life and Death of Peter Sellers (2004).
 In a 2008 stage play, Surviving Spike, Milligan was played by Michael Barrymore.

 On 9 June 2006, it was reported that Richard Wiseman had identified Milligan as the writer of the world's funniest joke as decided by the Laughlab project.
 Wiseman said the joke contained all three elements of what makes a good gag, anxiety, a feeling of superiority and an element of surprise.

 Eddie Izzard described Milligan as "The Godfather of Alternative Comedy".
 "From his unchained mind came forth ideas that just had no boundaries.
 And he influenced a new generation of comedians who came to be known as 'alternative'."

 Members of Monty Python greatly admired him.
 In one interview, which was widely quoted at the time, John Cleese stated "Milligan is the Great God to all of us".
 The Pythons gave Milligan a cameo role in their 1979 film Monty Python's Life of Brian, when Milligan happened to be holidaying in Tunisia, near where the film was being shot; he was re-visiting where he had been stationed during the war.
 Graham Chapman gave him a minor part in Yellowbeard.

 After their retirement, Milligan's parents and his younger brother Desmond moved to Australia.
 His mother lived the rest of her long life in the coastal town of Woy Woy on the New South Wales Central Coast, just north of Sydney.
 Spike became a regular visitor to Australia and made radio and TV programmes there, including The Idiot Weekly with Bobby Limb.
 He also wrote several books including Puckoon during a visit to his mother's house in Woy Woy.
 Milligan named the town "the largest above-ground cemetery in the world" when visiting in the 1960s.

 Milligan's mother became an Australian citizen in 1985, partly in protest at the circumstances which led to her son's ineligibility for British citizenship; Milligan was reportedly considering applying for Australian citizenship at the time.
-The suspension bridge on the cyclepath from Woy Woy to Gosford was renamed the Spike Milligan Bridge in his memory and a meeting room in the Woy Woy Public Library is also named after him.
+The suspension bridge on the cyclepath from Woy Woy to Gosford was renamed the Spike Milligan Bridge in his memory, and a meeting room in the Woy Woy Public Library is also named after him.